 If you can, avoid the buffet for lunch on embarkation day!
 Many newer cruisers don’t realize that there are other options for lunch, so the buffet is always super-busy.
 Add in the fact that most people are dragging their carry-ons around with them at lunchtime, and you’ll see why it’s much more relaxing to eat somewhere else.

-Most cruise lines do have at least one main dining room open for lunch service.
+Many cruise lines do have at least one main dining room open for lunch service.
 MDR meals can take a little longer than at the buffet, but the level of service, quality of the food, and the peace and quiet are worth the extra time.

 Check your daily newsletter to find out which main dining room is open for lunch on embarkation day.